robbert-vdh/yabridge/README.md

 There are a few things that should be done before releasing this, including:

-- Do some final refactoring/clean up.
-There are a few small todos left for things that could be a made little bit prettier.
 - Add missing details if any to the architecture section.
 - Rewrite parts of this readme.
 - Briefly verify that this also works fine in Reaper and Ardour.

 ## Tested with

-yabridge has been primarily tested under and verified to work correctly with:
+Yabridge has been verified to work correctly with:

 - Bitwig Studio 3.1 and the beta releases of 3.2
 - Carla 2.1
+- Ardour 5.12
 - Wine Staging 5.5 and 5.6 (the wine-staging-5.7-1 package currently in Arch and
   Manjaro's repositories is broken because of a regression in application startup behavior)